RalucaE/EasyMed/README.md

 # Main functionalities

 1. Efficient Management of Medical Documents
--Allows uploading medical documents in PDF format.
+1.1.
+Allows uploading medical documents in PDF format.
--Implementation of functionalities for automatic extraction of relevant data from uploaded documents.
+1.2.
+Implementation of functionalities for automatic extraction of relevant data from uploaded documents.

 2. Calculating Risk Scores for Medical Conditions -Utilizes an artificial intelligence model to calculate the probability of developing certain conditions using data extracted from medical tests and users' personal information.